-Graduated in 2011 from Farragut High School in Knoxville, Tenn.…played on four state championship teams and hit a walk-off home run in the championship game as a junior in 2010...Played three years for Team USA (2008-10) and won two gold medals (2008-09)…became the first player in USA baseball history to earn a "C" for captain on his jersey…committed to the University of Georgia prior to signing with Baltimore...His brother, Tony, was a catcher in the Dodgers organization from 2008-12…brother, Joey, was a catcher at Georgia…father, Rod, served as head baseball coach at the University of Tennessee for 18 seasons (1990-2007) and was the manager of the Netherlands in the 2009 World Baseball Classic.
+In 2011 graduated from Farragut High School in Knoxville, TN...played on 4 state championship teams and as a junior in 2010 hit a walkoff HR in the title game...played 3 years for Team USA (2008-2010) and won a pair of gold medals (2008, 2009)...became the first player in Team USA history to wear on his jersey a "C" for captain...before he was drafted by the Orioles had committed to the University of Georgia...his brother, Tony, was a catcher in the Dodgers organization...his brother, Joey, was a catcher at the University of Georgia...his father, Rod, was the head baseball coach at the University of Tennessee for 18 seasons (1990-2007) and managed Team Netherlands in the 2009 World Baseball Classic.

 Split the season with the White Sox and Class AAA Charlotte before undergoing season-ending surgery in May and being released in June...Began the season with Charlotte…recalled on 4/22, replacing Eloy Jiménez (bereavement list) on the active roster…made his season debut that night as the starting left fielder at Baltimore...Recorded his first RBI and extra-base hit as a pinch hitter on 4/26 vs. Detroit...Hit his second career game-ending home run on 5/2 vs. Boston, a three-run shot off Ryan Brasier in the ninth inning…it marked the first walkoff homer vs. the Red Sox in the history of Guaranteed Rate Field...Was optioned to the Knights on 5/22 and did not appear in a game before electing to undergo season-ending surgery to repair the labrum in his left shoulder on 5/30 in Chicago...Was released by the White Sox on 6/10.